RafalBanaszak/ShrinkLog/README.md

    This modification ensures that the value is transferred as a single byte.
    <br><br>
 - Substrings are supported but not optimized.
-Every substring is sent byte by byte unlike static LOG messages which are encoded as ID.
+Every substring is sent byte by byte unlike static LOG string literals which are encoded as IDs.